Jedimaster4559/CS370-SocketProgramming/docs/messages.md

 - Add a new case statement to `MessageDeserializer` using your new class you implemented.
   (Found in `com.chatty.messages`)

-A thing to consider.
-The serialization engine does not handle circular references well.
+Something to consider: The serialization engine does not handle circular references well.
 If your data types include any coupling, it's unlikely they are going to be able to be serialized into messages.